1904labs/streaming-data-pipeline/spark-hello-world/README.md

 Run the app.
 What does the data look like?

-Refactor the app to do word count and print the top 10 counts to the console.
+Refactor the app to count each word, and print the top 10 counts to the console for each batch.

 What are some issues that you encountered with the data?